 Fluoride Developmental Neurotoxicity

-- The first study to systemically examine the relationship between a behavioral disorder and fluoridation found that U.S. states with higher rates of artificially fluoridated water had a higher prevalence of ADHD, with water fluoridation rates “significantly positively correlated with state prevalence of ADHD for all but one year examined.”
-(8)
+STUDY FINDS A RELATION BETWEEN ADHD & DRINKING FLUORIDATED WATER.
+“Exposure to fluoridated water and attention deficit hyperactivity disorder prevalence among children and adolescents in the United States: an ecological association” by Christine Till and Ashley Malin (York University, Toronto / Environmental Health / February 27, 2015), the first study to systemically examine the relationship between a specific behavioral disorder and fluoridation found that U.S. States with higher rates of artificially fluoridated water had a higher prevalence of Attention-Deficit/Hyperactivity Disorder (ADHD).
+Water fluoridation rates “significantly positively correlated with state prevalence of ADHD for all but one year examined.”